 I left school in 1959 and took up an apprenticeship in plumbing and heating.
 I played football and cricket in the Bournemouth and Hampshire Leagues.
 After passing my final City & Guilds exams in my trade at Bournemouth Technicle College, I went away to sea as a ships plumber with the P&O Line in 1965, mostly doing world cruises.
 In 1970 I passed my Lifeboatman's Certificate in Vancouver.
 I left the sea and joined the Metropolitan Police in London February 1972 and served in the Met throughout the rest of the 1970's - 80's, working in both the East End and Central London.
-I left the Met and worked for two years in forestry in Mid Devon, before starting work for the Dartmoor National Park Authority for whom I worked until I retired.
+I left the Met and worked for 18 months in forestry in Mid Devon, before starting work for the Dartmoor National Park Authority for whom I worked as a planning enforcement officer until I retired.
 I'm married, live with my wife and we have 5 daughters and 13 grandchildren.

 I am a member of the National Association of Retired Police Officers.